-- If a patient's initial entry on the treatment timeline contained a 'transferred in' code, the patient was assumed to have been on RRT for longer than 90 days since the patient must have started RRT earlier than this elsewhere.
+- 1. If a patient's initial entry on the treatment timeline contained a 'transferred in' code, the patient was assumed to have been on RRT for longer than 90 days since the patient must have started RRT earlier than this elsewhere.
 Therefore, patients with an initial entry on the treatment timeline with a 'transferred in' code were included for all quarters.
-A patient with an initial treatment modality of 'transferred in' on 1 March 2003 would, for example, be included for the quarter 1/03 even though the number of days on RRT would be calculated as 30 days. - 2.
-For patients who recovered renal function for a period of time and then went into ESRF, the length of time on RRT was calculated from the day on which the patient restarted RRT.
-For example, the number of days on RRT would be calculated from 1 November 2003.
-The patient would be excluded from the analysis for quarter 4/03 since on 31 December 2003, he or she would have been on RRT for only 90 days.
-The patient would be included in the analysis from quarter 1/04 onwards.
+A patient with an initial treatment modality of 'transferred in' on 1 March 2004 would, for example, be included for the quarter 1 2004 even though the number of days on RRT would be calculated as 30 days. - 2.
+For patients who recovered renal function for a period of time and then went into ERF, the length of time on RRT was calculated from the day on which the patient restarted RRT.
+For a patient with an initial treatment start date of 1 March 2004 who recovered on the 1 June 2004 and then resumed RRT again on 1 November 2004, for example, the number of days on RRT would be calculated from 1 November 2004.
+The patient would be excluded from the analysis for quarter 4/04 since on 31 December 2004, he or she would have been on RRT for less than 90 days.
+The patient would be included in the analysis from quarter 1/05 onwards.